 At times during your development, you may want to merge changes from the Pyomo main development branch into the feature branch on your fork and in your local clone of the repository.

 Using GitHub UI to merge Pyomo main into a branch on your fork¶

 To update your fork, you will actually be merging a pull-request from the head Pyomo repository into your fork.

 - Visit https://github.com/Pyomo/pyomo.

 - Click on the “New pull request” button just above the list of files and directories.

 - You will see the title “Compare changes” with some small text below it which says “Compare changes across branches, commits, tags, and more below.
 If you need to, you can also compare across forks.”
 Click the last part of this: “compare across forks”.

 - You should also now see a pull request template.
-If you fill out the pull request template and click “Create pull request”, this will create a pull request which will update your fork and branch with any changes that have been made to the master branch of Pyomo.
+If you fill out the pull request template and click “Create pull request”, this will create a pull request which will update your fork and branch with any changes that have been made to the main branch of Pyomo.